 Therefore, we have the comfort of the Holy Spirit, available to us, to comfort us and bring us peace, just as a friend would do.
 Just as Jesus does.

 He equips us with spiritual gifts (1 Cor.
 12:4-7)

-Each of us are given different spiritual gifts to carry out the work of the Kingdom.
-There are different types of spiritual gifts, but each are given to us by the Holy Spirit.
+Each of us is given different spiritual gifts to carry out the work of the Kingdom.
+There are different types of spiritual gifts, but each is given to us by the Holy Spirit.
 For example, there are different ways to serve, but we all serve the same God.